rubiksjs/rubiks/README.md

     .log("You can also use modifiers, that modify all logs of this instance");
 ```

-you can also easily create your own levels
+you can also easily create your own levels...

 ```js
 import { rubiks } from "rubiks";